-Visit Social and Community Supports at halton.ca/covid19 or call Halton Region at 311 for information about food, housing, financial support or if you are having trouble self-isolating.
+Social and Community Supports at halton.ca/covid19 or call Halton Region at 311 for information about food, housing, financial support or if you are having trouble self-isolating.

 COVID-19 is affecting our lives in many different ways.
-It is normal to feel stressed or worried, especially when you are self-isolating.
-Taking care of both your physical and mental well-being will help you in your recovery.
+It is normal to feel stress and-worried, especially when you are self-isolating.
+Taking care of both your physical and mental well-being is key to staying healthy.
 Look for ways to stay connected with others through technology and practice self-care.
 Reach out to a co-worker, friend, loved one or health care provider.
 If you need support visit Mental Health Supports at halton.ca/covid19 or call Halton Region at 311.
 You are not alone, we are here to help.

-Yours in health, Halton Region Public Health
+Halton Region Public Health

-CCM2 December 17, 2021
+CCM2 December 28, 2021